PSP-Archive/ARK-4/README.md

 - Codestation for his incredible work improving CSO speeds and creating the ZSO format.

+- UnkownBrackets for his help understanding the DAX format and Inferno speed hacks.

 - Zer01ne, noname120, astart and other devs that have blessed me with their knowledge and wisdom.

 - balika for his research in porting M33 to modern firmware that has helped improve compatiblity in ARK.